jundalisay/sp/content/en/research/diogenes/lives/chapter-82e.md

-XXXIX.
-Diogenes tells us in his treatise on Voice that sentences have 5 parts.
+<sup>39</sup> Diogenes tells us in his treatise on Voice that sentences have 5 parts.
 He is followed by Chrysippus.

 There is the noun, the common noun, the verb, the conjunction, and the article.
 Antipater adds also quality, in his treatise upon Words and the things expressed by them.

-And a common noun (προσηγορία) is, according to Diogenes, a part of a sentence signifying a common quality, as for instance, man, horse.
+A common noun (προσηγορία) is, according to Diogenes, a part of a sentence signifying a common quality, as for instance, man, horse.

 But a noun is a part of a sentence signifying a peculiar quality, such as Diogenes, Socrates.
 A verb is a part of a sentence signifying an uncombined categorem, as Diogenes (ὁ Διογένης) or, as others define it, an element of a sentence, devoid of case, signifying something compound in reference to some person or persons, as, “I write,” “I say.”
 A conjunction is a part of a sentence destitute of case, uniting the divisions of the sentence.
 An article is an element of a sentence, having cases, defining the genders of nouns and their numbers, as ὁ, ἡ, τὸ, οἱ, αἱ, τὰ.

-XL.
-The excellences of a sentence are 5:
+<sup>40</sup> The excellences of a sentence are 5:

 1. Good Greek